VolkanSah/WP-AI-HUB/README.md

   `[aihub_chat provider="gemini" model="gemini-2.5-flash"]`

 ## License
+This project is dual licensed under : Apache-2.0 [LICENSE] + ESOL[ESOL]-1.1 —

-Apache-2.0 — © Volkan Kücükbudak
+> by © Volkan Kücükbudak for a more secure internet.